- Updating your PC to Windows 10 is mandatory, so no Modern Setup Host error is accepted.

 - Press the Windows key + R, type control, and click OK.

 - Click the View by drop-down menu to select Category.

-- Select the Apply option, and press the OK button to exit the window.
+- Select the Apply option and press the OK button to exit the window.

-- Thereafter, restart the desktop or laptop.
+- After that, restart the desktop or laptop.

 - Open Run with the Windows key + R keyboard shortcut.